takenet/blip-docs/source/includes/en/content-types/text.md

 Allows sending and receiving simple text messages.

->Sending a message to a Messenger recipient:
+> Sending a message to a Messenger recipient:
->For more details, check the especification of [LIME protocol](http://limeprotocol.org/content-types.html#text).

 ```csharp
 //The sample follow show how to reply a received message with a simple text message.